RamiB1234/mdlbeast-events-server/README.md

 Once the services are running, the application is accessible via `http://localhost:8000/`

-### Updating Database Migrations

-To apply migrations to the PostgreSQL database when running in Docker:
-- Use `docker-compose exec app bash` to access the app's container shell.
-- Run migration commands within the container if necessary, or directly from your machine pointing to the PostgreSQL service exposed on `localhost`.

 This setup ensures that you can easily switch between development environments depending on your needs.

 ## License
 The project is released under [MIT](https://github.com/RamiB1234/mdlbeast-events-server/blob/master/LICENSE) License